Easy Bible Quiz about Biblical Characters and People.

 -

-a.
-A staff with a serpent's head.
+b.
+Moses received a staff adorned with a serpent's head.

 The tablets contained the original Ten Commandments.